Apply as a Non-John Jay Degree Student

 1. The E-Permit: Designed for current CUNY students, the E-permit enables you to study on a CUNY campus other than your home campus.
 Apply for the E-Permit.

 2. Non-degree: You can apply to attend John Jay College as a visiting non-degree student.
 Non-degree students are not entitled to receive any financial aid and pay a higher rate of tuition than degree students.
-Interested students must complete the Undergraduate Non-Degree Application to qualify.
-The application fee is $65.
+Interested students must complete the Online Undergraduate Non-Degree Application or the Undergraduate Non-Degree Application Form to qualify.

 3. Auditing: If you are a New York State resident 60 years of age or older and have completed high school, you may attend John Jay College as an auditor for the undergraduate courses.
 There is a 2 course limit per semester.
 Senior Citizen auditors pay $80 per semester and can enroll on a non-credit, space available basis by completing the Undergraduate Non-Degree Application Form.

 The following information is applicable for visiting non-degree and senior audit students only.
 CUNY E-permit students should refer to the information indicated above.

 Undergraduate Non-Degree APPLICATION DEADLINES (all submitted applications must be completed by the deadline including all required documentation)

 Non-Degree student registration for Summer 2014 and Fall 2014 will begin on TBD and end on TBD.You are eligible to register AFTER your application has been completed and processed.

 (Refer to the Academic Calendar for session/semester start and end dates, PAYMENT DEADLINES, and other important information.)